joshb738/Kickstarter-Analysis/README.md

 2. Upon further analysis of **Outcomes based on Goals** for Theatres, we can conclude the following:
    - Approximately 85% of all theatre/play campaigns have a goal limit of under $10000.
-   - Approximately 68% of all theatre/play campaigns under the $10000 limit were successful in achieving their goal.
+   - Approximately 68% of all theatre/play campaigns under the $10000 goal limit were successful in achieving their goal.

 3. What are some limitations of this dataset?